ifyouseewendy/ifyouseewendy.github.io/source/resume/index.markdown

 Umeng Analytics is the leading mobile app analytical platform in China.
 We implement analysis and statistics Web product using Ruby on Rails, including

 + Umeng Mainsite, regular product iteration, fixing online issues, refactoring and optimizing website performance.
-+ Umeng Mainsite iPad version, tech design and coding based on API service.
+Tech design and implement an iPad version.
 + Admin System, assisting product manager to filter data and make analysis.
 + Developer Center, a CMS system for developers to read online documents and download SDK packages.
 + API & OAuth, for third-party company to authenticate, authorize, and query data.